The Iron Sheik: Sporadic appearances in the WWF/E (1996–2023)

 In late 1996, the Sheik teamed with his old nemesis Bob Backlund to manage WWF wrestler The Sultan, who had a Middle Eastern gimmick.
 He would manage Sultan until December 1997.
 He also for a time during the summer of 1997 co-managed Tiger Ali Singh (with Ali's father, Tiger Jeet Singh).
 By year's end he had failed another drug test (he has referred to this as a "medicine test" in various interviews) and was released.

 On April 1, 2001, at WrestleMania X-Seven, The Iron Sheik won the Gimmick Battle Royal, a match between other popular or outlandish wrestlers from the 1980s and 1990s.
 Rather than being booed for winning, the villainous Sheik (who had gained something of a cult following among wrestling fans) was cheered as a fan favorite.
 He eliminated Hillbilly Jim to win the Battle Royal and was immediately attacked by former rival/partner Sgt.
 Slaughter who put him in his Cobra clutch.
+It was later revealed that the Iron Sheik won this match mainly due to the fact that due to his age and health could not physically go over the top rope safely.

 In 2005, before WrestleMania 21 in Los Angeles, The Iron Sheik was inducted into the WWE Hall of Fame by his long-time rival and former partner, Sgt.
 Slaughter.
 On the June 11, 2007, episode of Raw, he, along with Jimmy Snuka, appeared in a taped segment showing their appreciation of WWE owner Vince McMahon.
 On the June 18 episode of Raw, he approached McMahon's executive assistant Jonathan Coachman about having his own interview show on Raw.
 Coach replied saying, "I like the idea and I will really take some time to consider it."
+On the March 10th 2008 edition of Monday Night Raw, the Iron Sheik teamed with his former partner Nikolai Volkoff to face the U.S Express in a dark match.
+This was a rematch of their encounter at the first WrestleMania.

-Sheik's last match was on April 24, 2010, teaming with Jay Lethal defeating Dylan Kage with Paul Bearer in a handicap match for Millennium Wrestling Federation in Melrose, Massachusetts.
+Sheik's last match was on April 24, 2010, teaming with Jay Lethal defeating the Dylan Kage with Paul Bearer in a handicap match for Millennium Wrestling Federation in Melrose, Massachusetts.
 It was a No Disqualification/Countout Match ending when Sheik made Kage submit to the camel clutch on the floor.

-Film career
+Films

 The Iron Sheik made his film debut in The Tale of the 3 Mohammads in 2005.
 He then appeared alongside Daniel Baldwin and Corey Feldman in Operation Belvis Bash in 2011.
 Sheik also made an appearance on the Canadian show Kenny vs. Spenny on the "Who is a better pro wrestler?" episode where he attempted to sodomize a naked Spenny with a beer bottle.
 He also appeared in Maz Jobrani's 2009 stand-up comedy special Brown & Friendly.
 The Sheik made an appearance as himself in Robot Chicken, as well as The Eric André Show on Cartoon Network's Adult Swim.
-In 2014, The Iron Sheik acted in a documentary about his life titled "The Sheik."